Bevacizumab: Breast cancer

-In December 2010, the U.S. Food and Drug Administration (FDA) notified its intention to remove the breast cancer indication from bevacizumab, saying that it had not been shown to be safe and effective in breast cancer patients.
+In December 2010, the US Food and Drug Administration (FDA) notified its intention to remove the breast cancer indication from bevacizumab, saying that it had not been shown to be safe and effective in breast cancer patients.
 The combined data from four different clinical trials showed that bevacizumab neither prolonged overall survival nor slowed disease progression sufficiently to outweigh the risk it presents to patients.
 This only prevented Genentech from marketing bevacizumab for breast cancer.
 Doctors are free to prescribe bevacizumab off label, although insurance companies are less likely to approve off-label treatments.
 In June 2011, an FDA panel unanimously rejected an appeal by Roche.
-A panel of cancer experts ruled for a second time that Avastin should no longer be used in breast cancer patients, clearing the way for the U.S. government to remove its endorsement from the drug.
+A panel of cancer experts ruled for a second time that Avastin should no longer be used in breast cancer patients, clearing the way for the US government to remove its endorsement from the drug.
 The June 2011 meeting of the FDA's oncologic drug advisory committee was the last step in an appeal by the drug's maker.
 The committee concluded that breast cancer clinical studies of patients taking Avastin have shown no advantage in survival rates, no improvement in quality of life, and significant side effects.

-On 11 October 2011, the U.S. Food and Drug Administration (FDA) announced that the agency was revoking the agency's approval of the breast cancer indication for bevacizumab after concluding that the drug had not been shown to be safe and effective for that use.

 In the EU, bevacizumab in combination with paclitaxel is indicated for first-line treatment of adults with metastatic breast cancer.
 Bevacizumab in combination with capecitabine is indicated for first-line treatment of adults with metastatic breast cancer in whom treatment with other chemotherapy options including taxanes or anthracyclines is not considered appropriate.

-Renal cancers
+Kidney cancer

-In certain renal (kidney) cancers, bevacizumab improves the progression free survival time but not survival time.
-In 2009, the FDA approved bevacizumab for use in metastatic renal cell cancer (a form of kidney cancer). following earlier reports of activity EU approval was granted in 2007.
+In certain kidney cancers, bevacizumab improves the progression free survival time but not survival time.
+In 2009, the US Food and Drug Administration (FDA) approved bevacizumab for use in metastatic renal cell cancer (a form of kidney cancer).
+Following earlier reports of activity, European Union (EU) approval was granted in 2007.

 In the EU, bevacizumab in combination with interferon alfa-2a is indicated for first-line treatment of adults with advanced and/or metastatic renal cell cancer.

 Brain cancers

-Bevacizumab slows tumor growth but does not affect overall survival in people with glioblastoma multiforme.
+Bevacizumab slows tumor growth but does not affect overall survival in people with glioblastoma.
 The FDA granted accelerated approval for the treatment of recurrent glioblastoma multiforme in May 2009.
 A 2018 Cochrane review deemed there to not be good evidence for its use in recurrences either.